 Note that in comparative bioavailability studies subjects are generally uniquely coded.

-Doing so avoids the many lines in the output denoted with not estimable in Phoenix WinNonlin and . in SAS.
+Doing so avoids the many lines in the output denoted with . in SAS and not estimable in Phoenix WinNonlin.

 Heresy: You could even drop sequence from the model entirely.
 That’s the model given by one of the pioneers of BE, Wilfred J. Westlake10 11 and I have used in hundreds of studies.